 Mathematics Standard (Preliminary)

-Topics Subtopics
+Year 11 Course (120 hours) Topics Subtopics

-Alachra MS-A1 Formula and Equations

-Year 11 Algebra MS-A2 Linear Relationships
+Algebra MS-A1 Formula and EquationsMS-A2 Linear Relationships

-Measurement MS-M1 Applications of Measurement

-Course MS-M2 Working with Time
+Measurement MS-M1 Applications of MeasurementMS-M2 Working with Time

-(120 hours) Financial mathematics MS-F1 Money matters
+Financial mathematics MS-F1 Money matters

-Statistical Analysis MS-S1 Data Analysis MS-S2 Relative Frequency and Probability
+Statistical Analysis MS-S1 Data AnalysisMS-S2 Relative Frequency and Probability

 Mathematics Standard Course 1 (HSC)

 Topics Subtopics

 Algebra MS-A3 Types of Relationships

-Year 12 MS-M3 Right-Angled Triangles

-year 12 Course Measurement MS-M5 Rates

-(120 hours) MS-M5 Scale Drawings
+Year 12 Course (120 hours) Measurement MS-M3 Right-Angled TrianglesMS-M5 RatesMS-M5 Scale Drawings

-(120 Hours) Financial MS-F2 Investments

-mathematics MS-F3 Depreciation and Loans
+Financial mathematics MS-F2 InvestmentsMS-F3 Depreciation and Loans

 Statistical Analysis MS-S3 Further Statistical Analysis

 Networks MS-N1 Networks and Paths

-Modern History

-The Year 11 course is structured to provide students with opportunities to develop and apply their understanding of methods and issues involved in the investigation of modern history.
+Modern History 2 units for each of Preliminary and HSC Board Developed Course Exclusions: Nil Course Description The Year 11 course is structured to provide students with opportunities to develop and apply their understanding of methods and issues involved in the investigation of modern history.
 Students investigate various aspects of the modern world, including people, ideas, movements, events and developments.
 The Year 12 course is structured to provide students with opportunities to apply their understanding of sources and relevant historiographical issues in the investigation of the modern world.

-1. Investigating Modern History

-- (a) The Nature of Modern History - (b) Case Studies

-Students undertake:

-- At least ONE option from 'The Nature of Modern History', AND

-- At least TWO case studies

-- 2. Historical Investigation

-- 3. The Shaping of the Modern World.

-HSC Course comprises a study of:

-- 1. Core Study: Power and Authority in the Modern World 1919-1948

-- 2. ONE: 'National Studies' topic

-- 3. ONE: 'Peace and Conflict' topic

-- 4. ONE: 'Change in the Modern World' topic
+Main Topics Covered Preliminary Course 1.
+Investigating Modern History a) The Nature of Modern History b) Case Studies Students undertake: At least ONE option from 'The Nature of Modern History', AND At least TWO case studies 2.
+Historical Investigation 3.
+The Shaping of the Modern World.
+HSC Course comprises a study of: 1.
+Core Study: Power and Authority in the Modern World 1919-1948 2.
+ONE: 'National Studies' topic 3.
+ONE: 'Peace and Conflict' topic 4.
+ONE: 'Change in the Modern World' topic Particular Course Requirements In the Preliminary course choices of studies ON E case study must be from Europe, North

 In the Preliminary course choices of studies ONE case study must be from Europe, North America or Australia.
 One case study must be from Asia, the Pacific, Africa, the Middle East or Central/South America.
 The Historical Investigation must not overlap with or duplicate significantly any topic to be attempted in the Year 12 Modern History or History Extension courses.